Historic day as recreational cannabis sales begin in California - The Cannifornian

 San Francisco also delayed the start of local sales until Jan.
 5.

 California is now the sixth state in the nation to allow recreational cannabis sales, joining Colorado, Washington, Oregon, Alaska and Nevada.

-Cannabis financial news site Green Market Report projects California will sell more than $15 billion in cannabis this first year.
+“I feel like I’m in Colorado, but I’m in California,” said Rigoberto Espinoza, 28, who admitted he was a little nervous as he shopped Monday morning.

+He’s been a longtime consumer but never got a medical marijuana card.
+He knew it was becoming legal soon, so he decided just to wait.
+And Monday, he got his first store-bought cannabis at West Coast Cannabis Club in his hometown of Cathedral City.

 “From a population standpoint, California is larger than the seven western cannabis states combined, even larger than Canada,” said Jim Pakulis, president of Lifestyle Delivery Systems, which has a large cultivation and manufacturing facility in Adelanto.
 “We’ll see tremendous revenue generated in California in 2018 from the 39 million residents and the 251 million visitors per year.”